-NEW YORK - An alleged party to a captive reinsurance agreement told a federal court in New York on Aug.
-29 that the court does not hold jurisdiction over it and cross-moved for the dismissal of a case brought to force the party to pay a judgment from another suit (AmTrust North America, Inc. and Technology Insurance Company, Inc., as judgment creditors of Pacific Re, Inc. on behalf of its protected cell Pac Re 5-AT v.
+NEW YORK - A federal judge in New York on Oct.
+3 denied two alleged judgment creditors' motion to disqualify opposing counsel in a case where the alleged judgment creditors are asking the court to order payment of the confirmation of a reinsurance arbitration award (AmTrust North America, Inc. and Technology Insurance Company, Inc., as judgment creditors of Pacific Re, Inc. on behalf of its protected cell Pac Re 5-AT v.
 Safebuilt Insurance Services Inc., No. 16-cv-06033, S.D.
 N.Y.).

-NEW YORK - Nationwide Insurance Co., a party to a reinsurance agreement, told a federal court in New York on Aug.
-25 that an arbitration panel umpire was not biased and there is no basis for vacating an arbitration award (Yosemite Insurance Company v.
+NEW YORK - A reinsurer told a federal court in New York on Sept.
+22 that an arbitration award should be confirmed because a reinsured has not shown that an arbitration umpire was biased (Yosemite Insurance Company v.
 Nationwide Insurance Company, No. 16-cv-05290, S.D.
 N.Y.).